Construal Level International Multilab Replication Project

 What’s the timeline?
-We have received a revise-and-resubmit decision on our submitted Registered Replication Report to Advances in Methods and Practices in Psychological Science (AMPPS, February 19 2021).
-The current plan is that data collection will take place from the beginning of fall 2021 to June 2022.
+We have received a revise-and-resubmit decision on our submitted Registered Replication Report to Advances in Methods and Practices in Psychological Science (AMPPS, August, 2021).
+The current plan is that data collection will take place from spring 2022 to late 2023.
 More updates here.

 What’s required of you?